Berlin is hands-down a vegan’s paradise. In this post, I’m sharing my favorite places to eat vegan in the capital of Germany. Let’s get started!

-Okay, we might have gone a bit overboard at Momos because we ordered a large set (18 pieces) of pan-fried momos plus all of the sides: green beans, salad and edamame.
+Okay, we might have gone a bit overboard at Momos because we ordered a large set (18 pieces) of pan-fried momos plus all of the sides: green beans, salad, and edamame.
 But we couldn’t resist!
-We opted for 3 different fillings for the momos: broccoli-shiitake-tofu, pumpkin-chickpea and mushroom-potato.
-The broccoli-shiitake-tofu filling was my favorite while my boyfriend liked the mushroom-potato one the most.
-But they were all delicious and we were so full afterwards.
+We opted for 3 different fillings for the momos: broccoli-shiitake-tofu, pumpkin-chickpea, and mushroom-potato.
+The broccoli-shiitake-tofu filling was my favorite!
+But they were all delicious and we were so full afterward.
 Momos is not entirely vegan, but 4 of the 6 different fillings were vegan ones, so lots of options!

 Boxhagenerstraße 56, 10245 Berlin

 I don’t think you can come to Berlin and not have a Vöner ;) Vöner is the plant-based alternative to Döner – meat on a rotisserie.
-I’m more of a wrap girl, while my boyfriend chose the vöner in bread (with peanut sauce! yumm!).
-We also had the special fries with a cheesy sauce and caramelized onions, which was absolutely delicious.
+I’m more of a wrap girl, while my travel companion chose the vöner in bread (with peanut sauce! yummy!).
+We also had special fries with a cheesy sauce and caramelized onions, which was absolutely delicious.
 The portions are huge!
 I couldn’t even finish my wrap but it was a great breakfast the next day :D

 Kastanienallee 89, 10435 Berlin

-Cat Tuong is a lovely small vietnamese restaurant and 100% vegan.
+Cat Tuong is a lovely small Vietnamese restaurant and 100% vegan.
 As for the appetizer, we had these fried dumplings/rolls of which I have forgotten the name, but they were really good.
-As the main course, I had the Pho Cary consisting of a red curry with coconut milk, tofu, seitan, veggies and rice noodles.
-The portion was huuuuuge and delicious!
+As the main course, I had the Pho Cary consisting of red curry with coconut milk, tofu, seitan, veggies, and rice noodles.
+The portion was huge and delicious!
 I’m a sucker for red curries :D The tables in the restaurant are really tight next to each other, so it was a bit awkward.
 But when I took the photos of the food, the person sitting next to us asked me if I’m a food blogger, so we talked and actually realized that he was Eric, the founder of HappyCow!
 Ahhh what a crazy coincidence.
-We talked a lot and got drinks afterwards (which brings us to Chaostheorie).
+We talked a lot and got drinks afterward.

 Invalidenstraße 159, 10115 Berlin

-Djimalaya is an Israeli restaurant – they serve meat but the vegan options are marked in the menu, so they’re easy to spot.
-We indulged in a mixture of their sharers: hummus, a plate of olives and pickled gherkins, sweet potato fries, homemade pita and falafel.
-It was to die for and everything we’ve wanted in that situation.
+Djimalaya is an Israeli restaurant – they serve meat but the vegan options are marked on the menu, so they’re easy to spot.
+We indulged in a mixture of their sharers: hummus, a plate of olives and pickled gherkins, sweet potato fries, homemade pita, and falafel.
+It was to die for and everything we wanted in that situation.
 Yumm!

 So this was pretty much my Berlin Trip.
 Have you ever been there?
 Do you have any additional vegan-friendly restaurant tips for Berlin?
 I’d love to know in the comments!